 For best results, press the grip in several different spots to ensure a uniform bond.
 Always press straight down towards the camera body.

 After affixing the grip, let it sit for about 30 minutes before handling it.
 The full-strength bond takes effect within several hours.

 Note: The adhesive used for mounting the CG-RX100 has exceptional holding power when the grip is mounted properly on the camera.
 Regardless of that, use of a wrist or neck strap is highly recommended to ensure complete safety.
 The grip can be safely removed if you really need to by using dental floss to separate grip from the body.

-Following photographs are meant as a supplement to the mounting instruction sheet you have received along with your grip.
 It is important to closely follow the instructions in order to end up with perfectly mounted grip.
 A few tips and pictures here should help You visualize the desired end effect.

 This and following two pictures shows well positioned grip.
 Note how the grip coincides with top and bottom radius on camera body panels as well as the side.
 Please, do the dry run (as per instructions) as many times as you wish to get familiar with the idea.

 Side view, grip is completely flush with the body.

 This is how properly mounted grip should look like.